Miedzymorze6/1styearprojs/README.md

 # 1styearprojs
-The stuff i have done in my 1st year as AI student
+The code projects that i have done in my 1st year as AI student @PP